 Today’s focus is on the short run and Enron offers the following, pragmatic proposal

-On January 4th, the Commission should issue an interim order explaining its intent, and the procedural road map it will use, to take the steps necessary to end the rate freeze
+On January 4th, the Commission should issue an interim order explaining its intent, and the procedural road map it will use, to take the steps necessary to end the rate freeze.

+Also in that order, the Commission should make a preliminary finding that the generation portion of frozen rates should be modestly increased by 15%, by a special surcharge, effective March 1st, 2001 and subject to refund if necessary. (if we want to go as far as offering a proposal—which I’m not sure we do—I think our contracts would treat a “surcharge” like a “tax”

-Also in that order, the Commission should make a preliminary finding that the As part of the procedural roadmap issued in the January 4th interim order, the Commission should set forth a schedule for comprehensive but expedited hearings to determine:
+As part of the procedural roadmap issued in the January 4th interim order, the Commission should set forth a schedule for comprehensive but expedited hearings to determine:

 the “market” value of the utilities retained generating assets